Introduction to psychometric tests

 What is a psychometric test and how do they work?

 Psychometric tests are an objective way to measure the potential ability of candidates to perform well in a job role.
-Psychometric tests measure a range of skills from cognitive abilities, knowledge to assessing your personality.
+This is due to psychometric tests measuring a range of skills from cognitive abilities, knowledge to assessing your personality.
 They are an extremely popular tool in business recruitment, if you are applying for a job (especially graduate schemes) you may have to take some form of psychometric test(s) as a preliminary round of the application process.

 Why are psychometric tests used in recruitment?